 There are opportunities to undertake PhD study as part of this project.
 Because the project is interdisciplinary, applications are welcome from a range of disciplines including law, regulation, social science, bioethics and health/public policy.

-Applications are now open for one of the two PhD Scholarship rounds that QUT holds each year.
+Applications are now open for the 2023 Annual PhD Scholarship round that QUT holds each year (closing 31 July 2022 for international applicants and 31 August 2022 for domestic applicants).
 Please contact Professor Ben White if you are interested in a PhD on voluntary assisted dying as part of this project.